 A closer look at one of the Pacific's largest and most ancient salmon species

-Sakhalin taimen (Parahucho perryi, also known as Hucho perryi) is an ancient species, which can live up to 20 years and reach 2 meters in length and over 50 kilograms in mass.
+Sakhalin taimen (Parahucho perryi, also known as Hucho perryi) is an ancient species, which can live up to 30 years and reach 2 meters (6 feet) in length and over 50 kilograms (100 pounds) in mass.
 The largest salmonid in the world, taimen occupy a globally unique ecological niche.
 Known as the 'river wolf', its diet can include mammals, ducklings, and large fish, including possibly returning adult salmon.
 The species faces an uncertain future in its native habitat on the Japanese Island of Hokkaido, Russia's Sakhalin and Kuril Islands and far eastern mainland Russia.
 Taimen have a long, complex life-cycle and are dependent on freshwater, estuarine and marine habitats.
 Due to overfishing and land use development, over 90% of Sakhalin taimen's historic abundance has been lost.
 The International Union for Conservation of Nature (IUCN) has listed the taimen as a critically endangered species, the core distribution and abundance of which remains centered on Sakhalin Island.

 Taimen serve as a bellwether for ecological change.
 Because taimen reach maturity later and live longer than other salmonids, they are more sensitive to changes in their environment and serve as an important indicator of the health of our rivers and oceans.
 Due to their small population size and the complexity of their life cycle, however, taimen have been poorly studied and major gaps in our understanding handicap our efforts to ensure the long-term survival of the species.